 Masked shrews are carnivores eating insect larvae, ants, grasshoppers, crickets, spiders, worms, snails, small rodents, and salamanders.

 They live in grasslands, forests, riverbanks, lakeshores, and tundra in the northern part of North America.
 Their lifespan is 14 months.

-The cougar is a solitary, elusive, and mostly nocturnal wildcat.
+The cougar is a solitary, elusive, and primarily nocturnal wildcat.
 They are also known as the puma, mountain lion, and catamount.

 Cougars are carnivores with their main prey being deer.
 They will also prey on elk, coyotes, mountain goats, beavers, moose, and wild sheep.
-Smaller cougars will prey on smaller mammals than larger cougars.
+More petite cougars will prey on smaller mammals than larger cougars.

 They can live in an enormous range of habitats in North America.
 They have a lifespan that ranges between 8 to 13 years.

 The coyote is a midsize canine with the look of a domestic dog and is thinner and smaller than the gray wolf.
 Their color is grayish-brown with a white underbody.